Halfbeak

 Hemiramphidae is a family of fishes that are commonly called halfbeaks, spipe fish or spipefish.
 They are a geographically widespread and numerically abundant family of epipelagic fish inhabiting warm waters around the world.
 The halfbeaks are named for their distinctive jaws, in which the lower jaws are significantly longer than the upper jaws.
 The similar viviparous halfbeaks (family Zenarchopteridae) have often been included in this family.

 Though not commercially important themselves, these forage fish support artisanal fisheries and local markets worldwide.
 They are also fed upon by other commercially important predatory fishes, such as billfishes, mackerels, and sharks.

 Taxonomy

 In 1758, Carl Linnaeus was the first to scientifically describe a halfbeak, Esox brasiliensis (now Hemiramphus brasiliensis).
 In 1775 Peter Forsskål described two more species as Esox, Esox far and Esox marginatus.
-It was not until 1816 that Georges Cuvier created the genus Hemiramphus; from then on, all three were classified as Hemiramphus.
-In 1859, Gill erected Hemiramphidae, deriving its name from Hemiramphus, the family's type genus.
+In 1816, Georges Cuvier created the genus Hemiramphus; from then on, all three were classified as Hemiramphus.
+In 1859, Theodore Nicholas Gill erected the Hemiramphidae, deriving their name from Hemiramphus, the family's type genus.
 The name comes from the Greek hemi, meaning half, and rhamphos, meaning beak or bill.

-There are currently eight genera within the family Hemirampphidae:
+Currently, eight genera (including 60 species) are placed within the family Hemiramphidae: